A business continuity plan is essential for preventing and recovering from emergencies and incidents that can disrupt a business.

 - Lack of awareness of staff feelings: Be in tune with your staff, especially for highly stressful disruptions, like COVID-19.
 Establish regular touchpoints and ensure leaders are aligned and consistent with their messaging to sustain engagement and provide support.
 It’s okay to have fun to reduce tension and foster comradery, even during a crisis.
 Just be thoughtful and considerate.

-- Inability to retain power for key systems: In the event on a power failure, the absence of a UPS and cutover to a back-up generator makes working on-site impossible.
-Be aware that HVAC support is often excluded on backup power, even with a generator.
+- Inability to retain power for key systems: In the event of a power failure, the absence of a UPS and cutover to a backup generator makes working on-site impossible.
+Be aware that HVAC support is often excluded from backup power, even with a generator.

 - Ineffective system redundancy: Systems failover is not in place.
-Systems failover is ability to leverage back up servers or a plan to shut down one system in favour of starting up another.
+Systems failover is the ability to leverage backup servers or a plan to shut down one system in favor of starting up another.
 Define each system and its impact on performing customer transactions.

 - Lack of capacity: Critical systems crash or slow down during a disruption because there is not enough server capacity to deploy additional resources.

 - Not having reserve funds in place: There are many variables that can occur during a business disruption that require additional funds.
 An increase in customer demand might require an increase in staff hours.
 A natural disaster might require a company to move to a different location.
 Maintaining a cash reserve helps a company cover unplanned and unexpected costs.